The Signal for Help thumbnail for the Canadian Women's Foundation campaign

 The Solution

-We created a communications tool called Signal for Help – an untraceable and discreet one-handed gesture designed as a continuous hand movement that could be easily visible over a video call.
+We created the Signal for Help – an untraceable and discreet one-handed gesture designed as a continuous hand movement that could be easily visible over a video call.

 Next